gwleuverink/bundle/README.md

 The rendered script tag exposes a global js function `_bundle` which you can use to fetch the bundled import by the name you've passed to the `as` property.
 The `_bundle` function accepts a optional `export` argument which defaults to 'default'.

-If the module your'e exporting uses named exports, you may resolve it like this:
+If the module you're exporting uses named exports, you may resolve it like this:

 ```js
 var module = await _bundle("~/module", "someNamedExport");